The Archival Technologies Lab is a space for doing information work towards justice; environmental, social and legal.

 The Archival Technologies Lab is a site for the creation and practice of, research into and teaching about the technologies that enable the archival and are themselves archival.
 ‘Archival’ is understood as pertaining to practices and objects that inscribe, fix and transmit information across time and space.
 ‘Technology’ is understood as techniques, processes, and know-how, as well as machines and devices.

-In scope for us are such activities as: agitating for criticality about and the openness of any system that decides things for or about us; finding tools for communities that want to retrieve their data from analog media; writing new histories for the devices and concepts that have shaped archival operations in society; sharing information about how hardware work.
+In scope for us are such activities as: agitating for the openness of any system that decides things for or about us; finding tools for communities that want to retrieve their data from analog media; writing new histories for the devices and concepts that have shaped archival operations in society; sharing information about how hardware works; etc.

 The Archival Technologies Lab is based in the Graduate School of Library and Information Studies at Queens College, City University of New York, on unceded land.